Private landlord responsibilities

 Tenancy deposits

-Your landlord cannot usually take more than 5 weeks' rent as a deposit.
+Your landlord cannot take more than 5 weeks' rent as a deposit.

-This applies to all tenancies including if you are a lodger or live in university halls of residence.
+This applies to all tenancies including lodgers or if you live in university halls of residence.

-If you have an AST, your landlord must:
+If you have an assured tenancy your landlord must:

 protect your deposit with a scheme